Phishing Simulation Campaign Best Practices

-But what makes a good simulated phishing campaign?
-Though MediaPro offers its own phishing tool and associated training, we’ve developed some tips and tricks that can apply to any phishing initiative you may launch.
+But what makes a good phishing simulation campaign?
+Though MediaPRO offers its own phishing tool and associated training, we’ve developed some tips and tricks that can apply to any phishing initiative you may launch.
 An important point to remember, though, is this: in our experience, phishing does not equal training.

-Simulated phishing campaigns are not a panacea and will not by themselves fix your employees’ risky behaviors.
+A phishing simulation campaign is not a panacea and will not by themselves fix your employees’ risky behaviors.
 Industry analysts at Gartner say as much, in their report Innovative Insight for Anti-Phishing Behavior Management:

 “Anti-phishing behavior management solutions are not a tool for initiating cultural change.
 Assess your organizational culture first, and deploy anti-phishing as part of a comprehensive program of security behavior management and education.”

-The best results come from using simulated phishing campaigns as ways to find members of your organization who need training the most.
+The best results come from using a phishing simulation campaign as ways to find members of your organization who need training the most.
 Then, follow up with these employees with real remediation, like trackable training modules tied to a learning management system (LMS) and reinforcement content, such as videos and games.